SoumitraRai/scrapper/README.md

 - The scraper only extracts a subset of product information (title, prices, discount percentage)
 - There's no direct link back to the Croma product pages

-## Acknowledgments

-- This project was created as part of an assignment for Adeptmind's Full-Stack Internship program
-- Special thanks to the AdeptMind Team for providing me such an opportunity

 ## Code Structure

 ```